vabene1111/Android-Weather-Frog/README.md

 An APK for download can be found [here](https://github.com/vabene1111/Android-Weather-Frog/releases).
 If you cannot install it directly make sure to enable installing of third party apllications.

-## Icon

-The Icon is taken from a Screenshots of the normal google weather frog shortcut.
-Credits for the Icon go to Google Inc.

 ## Create your own App

 If you want to create your own app simply put the following code into your starting activity.